Edmond de Rothschild Family Philanthropy: Organization

-The Edmond de Rothschild Foundations are based in Paris with operations in France, Switzerland, Spain, the United States, Israel and Africa.
-Firoz Ladak is CEO of the Edmond de Rothschild Foundations.

 Activities

 Since 2005, venture philanthropy has been applied in all new programs and partnerships undertaken by the Edmond de Rothschild Foundations based on the theory of change methodology to support the arts, health, entrepreneurship, and research-based philanthropic innovation.
 Programs are created in partnership with non-profit organizations, governments and public entities, development finance institutions (DFIs) and other international foundations.

 Arts

 Arts programs are co-developed with partners to support artistic practices oriented towards citizenship and social impact.
 Programs in social practice art have been supported through partnerships with various cultural institutions: In New York with the Solomon R. Guggenheim Museum for the creation of the "Guggenheim Social Practice" and with the Jewish Museum for exhibitions including "Unorthodox"; In Spain with the Daniel and Nina Carasso Foundation and the city of Madrid for the initiative "Una Ciudad Muchos Mundos" and in Paris with the École nationale supérieure des beaux-arts to launch the AIMS program (Artistes intervenant en milieu scolaire).
 The Edmond de Rothschild Foundation in Tel Aviv has sponsored programs in design at Shenkar College and the Benzalel Academy of Arts and Design.
 Musical programs have been conceived in conjunction with the Carnegie Hall, notably by bringing the program "Ensemble Connect" to Paris, and, in Spain, with Catalonian conductor Jordi Savall to promote refugee musicians across Europe.
 Theater and dance partners have included the Théâtre national de Strasbourg, the Odéon-Théâtre de l'Europe and the Festival d'Avignon with "1er Acte", the Spanish youth theater company La Joven with "Razas", and French choreographer Abou Lagraa's company La Baraka with "Premier(s) Pas".